Bank of France: Creation

+On 24 Germinal, year XI (14 April 1803), the new Bank received its first official charter granting it the exclusive right to issue paper money in Paris for fifteen years.

+Development

+On 22 April 1806, a new law replaced the Central Committee with a Governor and two Deputy Governors.
+All three were appointed by the Emperor.
+On 16 January 1808, a decree set out the "Basic Statutes", which were to govern the Bank's operations until 1936.

+For the first fifteen years, the Bank of France was the sole issuer of bank notes in Paris, and this privilege was extended to other financially important cities and the rest of the country by 1848.

 The Bank was also instrumental in the creation of the Latin Monetary Union (LMU) in 1865.
 The countries of France, Belgium, Italy, and the Swiss Confederation established the LMU franc as a common bimetallic currency.

 In World War I, the Bank sold short-term Treasury bonds abroad to help pay for wartime expenditures.
 France abandoned the gold standard shortly after the outbreak of war.
 Debts amounted to approximately 42 billion francs by 1919.
 Following the war, the Bank sought to re-establish the gold standard and acquired capital from a number of American and British banking syndicates to defend the franc from exchange-rate fluctuations.
 The Bank also began to hoard gold reserves and, at its peak, held 28.3 percent of the world's gold stock (only behind the United States at 30.4 percent).
 Some scholars have asserted that this gold accumulation was a contributing factor to the Great Depression.
 Under Émile Moreau, Governor from 1926 to 1930, the Bank consolidated gold reserves created a stabilization insurance fund (fonds de stabilisation), and tested new monetary policies in the wake of a global depression.

 In World War II, the Bank oversaw the transfer of gold reserves overseas, which mainly included Canada, the United States, and the French overseas territories.
 In 1945, the Bank was nationalized by Charles de Gaulle and became a state-owned institution.
 Existing shareholders received bonds to replace their shares in the company.
+The Bank's statute was reformed in 1973.

 In 1993, the Bank of France was again reformed when it obtained independence from the state.
 It sought to establish credibility by promising to adhere to the single mandate of price stability.
 Jean-Claude Trichet, Governor from 1993 to 2003, was the final Governor of the Bank until the establishment of the European Central Bank (ECB) in June 1998.
 Today, the ECB sets monetary policy and oversees price stability for all countries in the Eurozone, including France.